 Despite the playoff losses, it was a great varsity baseball season for Leo’s school.

 How did the new coach achieve so much in one year with this historically lackluster school?
 Wayne provided little detail, other than to mention the preseason conditioning and his tough, no-nonsense coaching style.

-What Wayne did indicate was the reward this new coach received for the record performance.
-He got fired.
-Technically, he did the polite thing and resigned rather than force the administration to fire him.
+What Wayne did indicate was the reward this new coach received for achieving a record performance:

 In an interview after the firing, the coach was pretty blunt about the reasons.
 The administration and parents preferred a gentler type of coach, he said.
 People complained that he scared and intimidated kids, and he admitted that he pushed hard, was rough, and used blunt language because he wanted them to be great.
 He was not willing to change who he was and how he operated.
 Why change a proven formula for success?